akehrer/akehrer.github.io/_posts/2015-01-24-connecting-nim-to-python.markdown

     C:\Workspaces\nim-tests>python test1.py
     The sum of 1.0 and 3.0 is: 32.000008

 Hmmm, that's not right.
-It looks like I may not have used the correct types for my arguments and return.
-Let's see if we can compare the Nim `float` type to the Python ctypes `c_float` type.
+It looks like we may not have used the correct types for my arguments and return.
+Let's compare the Nim `float` type to the Python ctypes `c_float` type.
 According to the [Nim manual](http://nim-lang.org/manual.html#pre-defined-floating-point-types) it's `float` type is set to "the processor's fastest floating point type".
 The Python [ctypes manual](https://docs.python.org/2/library/ctypes.html#fundamental-data-types) says a `c_float` is the same as a `float` in C. Since I'm running this code using the 32-bit versions of both Nim and Python (2.7) on a 64-bit Windows machine is the Nim compiler making its `float` a `double`?

 {% highlight python %}
 from ctypes import *